cormullion/juliamonomaster/website/index.md

 ## Unicode coverage

 The current version of Unicode (16) defines about 150,000 glyphs.
 A font can contain only a maximum of 64,000 -- you won't find every Unicode glyph in a single font.
-So each individual font focusses on providing subsets of the complete range.
+So each individual font focuses on providing subsets of the complete range.
 For example, there are over 100,000 Chinese, Korean, and Japanese glyphs, so your operating system keeps a number of fonts to cover this range.

 One of the goals of JuliaMono is to include most of the characters that a typical programmer or monospaced-font user would reasonably expect to find.
 (Except for all those emojis - they are best handled by the operating system.)